deepan-mehta-analytics/deepan-mehta-analytics/README.md

 # 👋 Hi, I’m Deepan Mehta

-**AI & Data Analytics for Learning and Development, Education  | EdTech in Training | Lifelong Learner**
+**AI & Data Analytics for Business, Learning and Development, Education  | EdTech in Training | Lifelong Learnering and Upskilling**

 ---